Foods That Cause Mucus Anti-Mucus Diet

 It’s been well-documented that sugar is not something that should be included in a healthy diet.
 But, to add fuel to the fire, a study from 2014 found a link between sugar consumption and increased mucus production.

-The study also found that people with asthma had a greater response to sugar, producing more mucus than the healthy participants.
+The study also found that people with asthma had a greater response to sugar, producing more mucus than healthy participants.
 This suggests that sugar may play a role in exacerbating asthma symptoms and making the condition worse.

 Our Top Pick